yasitha18243/Auction-Server/README.md

 # Auction-Server
-This is a auction server with GUI built using Java.
+This is a auction server with GUI built using Java which can be used by clients to bid for items in a stock exchange.
 OOPs concepts and socket programming are used to build this.

 How to run